 Shifting the Climate Culture in Boston

-A national leader in local climate policy, Boston is committed to be carbon neutral by 2050.
+A leader in local climate policy, Boston is committed to be carbon neutral by 2050.
 But policy change happens faster if it follows societal change.
 This means every Bostonian can meaningfully contribute to fighting climate change by changing how we eat, travel, and use energy.
 Together, we can shift the climate culture and pave the way for large-scale change.

 Climate Change and Boston